-Cell Assembly- General Information
+General Information

 An assembled cell can be seen in Figure 1.
-The basic setup shown makes use of the two end holes and one of the four available ports.
+The basic setup makes use of the two end holes and one of the four available ports.
 The cell must be assembled prior to filling.
-Filling can be done through the threaded holes or by clamping shut one end, holding the cell upright and filling through the other hole.
-Working (and counter) electrodes will need to be readied if not in place prior to filling.
+Fill through the threaded holes or by clamping shut one end, holding the cell upright, and filling through the other hole.
+Working (and counter) electrodes need to be made ready if not in place prior to filling.

-If you are assembling your ParaCell for the first time, you may want to do a leak check after assembly.
-Because this cell is not designed to be pressurized, this is most easily accomplished by adding a small amount of dye to water, filling the cell and setting it on some paper towels.
+If you are assembling your ParaCell for the first time, you may want to check for leaks after assembly.
+Because this cell is not designed to be pressurized, this is most easily accomplished by adding a small amount of dye to water, filling the cell, and setting it on some paper towels.
 A slow leak may not leave the paper towels damp but will leave behind the color.

 Along with the two electrode/sample holes at on each cell end, there are four threaded joints.
-These are a #7 internal thread and the standard #7 bushings and o-rings will fit them.
+These have a #7 internal thread; the standard #7 bushings and O-rings fit them.
 Working and counter (or second working) electrodes are designed to be clamped in the end plates.
 A reference electrode in the included bridge tube should go through the top #7 port on the same end plate as the working electrode.
 Gas dispersion can be accomplished by running a bubbling line into one of the other threaded ports; make sure that there is an open vent.

-You may need to pay attention to cell cleanliness.
+Pay careful attention to cell cleanliness.
 In many corrosion testing situations, contaminants in the cell and test solution are not a problem if you take minimal precautions.

 In other cases, trace contaminants can lead to poorly reproducible results.
 One example is a study of corrosion in tap water.

-If you touch the cell components with your fingers, you can inadvertently add chlorides and organic compounds to your cell solution.
-We recommend that you carefully clean the cell components using good laboratory practices.
-Once the components are clean avoid touching their wetted surfaces.
+If you touch the cell components with your fingers, you can inadvertently add salts and organic compounds to your cell solution.
+We recommend that you carefully clean the cell components using good laboratory practice.
+After the components are clean, avoid touching their wetted surfaces.